tytydraco/yessleep/out/Dont_Eat_the_Blue_Meat.md

 We were planning for a particularly busy night.
 Dado was running back and forth like a madman, blaring like a siren.
 One of our deliveries had been stuck in customs for two days, and our reserves were running out.
 Add to that a particular set of high-end clients who were expected to show up, and you got a recipe for disaster.

 I was doing inventory with the pastry chef when Dado came in and took me by the arm.
-He gave he pastry chef a look that she knew all too well.
+He gave the pastry chef a look that she knew all too well.
 She promptly left the room.

 “Are you good?”
 Dado asked.
 “You good to work?”